-If you’ve been considering running an affiliate marketing program for your business, be sure you understand what it might do to your sales tax liabilities.
+Nonetheless, if you’ve been considering running an affiliate marketing program for your business, be sure you understand what it might do to your sales tax liabilities.

-Sales Tax Liabilities from Affiliate Programs
+Sales Tax Liabilities From Affiliate Programs

 Reducing Sales Tax Liabilities When Running Affiliate Programs